 - Data privacy laws.
 Generally, federal data privacy laws prohibit online account service providers from turning over the contents of your electronic communications to anyone other than the owner without the owner's lawful consent.
 That means companies like Google and Facebook may lock up your content unless you give express permission for others to access it.
 That might leave your heirs unable to gain access to photos, email messages, or other information stored in the cloud.
 Fighting for that access in court probably would be cost prohibitive, says Lamm.
 "Trying to gain access to a deceased person’s digital accounts without lawful consent may involve a court battle with an online account service provider," he says.
 "That could be extremely expensive."

 Fortunately, you can avoid these obstacles relatively easily by addressing digital property and information in your estate plan.
 "By planning ahead, you can arrange for full access to your digital property, keep administration costs down, and ensure that no valuable or significant digital property is overlooked," says Lamm.
 He recommends taking the following 4 steps:

 - Make a list.
 Start by listing your digital assets so your loved ones know what you have and where they can find it.
 Include all your important passwords, online accounts (including email, social media, PayPal, etc.), and digital property (including domain names and virtual currency).
 Store your list in a secure location and make sure your family members know how to access it.

-Tip: Inexpensive password management apps such as 1Password and LastPass can help simplify this effort.
+Tip: Inexpensive password management apps such as and can help simplify this effort.

 - Understand what you really own.
 There are instances where you may have thought you purchased a digital asset, but in fact you purchased a nontransferable license to use the asset.
 That’s the case when you buy music on iTunes®, according to the terms you agree to when you make the purchase.* There may also be limitations restricting the number of times you can burn the music to a CD.